Weddings in Virgin Gorda

 Weddings are performed by the Registrar-General outside the Office between the hours of 9:00 a.m. and 6:30 p.m., Monday through Saturday and inside the Office between the hours of 9:00 a.m. and 4:00 p.m., Monday to Friday.

 BVI marriage certificates with the Registrar-General’s seal are official legal documents.
-You may, however, wish to check with your local authorities in the event that the certificate requires to be legally authenticated by means of an apostille.
+You may, however, wish to check with your local authorities if the certificate requires to be legally authenticated using an apostille.
 If apostilles are required, these can also be prepared at the Registrar-General’s Office on payment of US$40.